carloslenz/ggv/README.md

 THERE IS NO WARRANTY OF ANY KIND, as declared in the license below.

-Shell scripts like the one above are prone to break with even slight variations (e.g, in command line parameters, shell version, `$PATH`, installed commands, etc) and some scenarios might damage your system.
+Shell scripts like the one above are prone to break with even minor variations (e.g, in command line parameters, shell version, `$PATH`, installed commands, etc) and some scenarios might damage your system.

 So evaluate and use at your own risk.
 You've been warned!